Fancy Gadam: Notable performances

 He participated in the 2017 and 2018 editions of Ghana meets Naija, an annual musical concert organized in Ghana to promote unity between Ghana and Nigeria.
 The concert also seeks to provide opportunity for music lovers to interact and take photographs with their favorite artists from both countries.

 Fancy Gadam on Easter Monday 2020 was invited to perform at the Covid-19 Virtual Concert together with other top Ghanaian artists for the launch of the Ghana Covid-19 Tracker software.
 An initiative to help trace and track persons with coronavirus in Ghana.

 On 2 August 2025, Fancy Gadam performed at GhanaFest in Crotona Park, Bronx, New York.
 During the event, the Mayor of New York joined him on stage and later posted a photo with him on social media, praising the contributions of the Ghanaian community in New York.
-The post read, “Honored to be with my Ghanaian brothers and sisters yesterday in the Bronx for their 16th annual parade and festival...
-Thank you for contributions to our great city.”
+The post read, "Honored to be with my Ghanaian brothers and sisters yesterday in the Bronx for their 16th annual parade and festival...
+Thank you for contributions to our great city."

 Philanthropy

 Fancy Gadam made a donation of assorted drinks, food and other items to the Yumbass special school, a special school for needy and less privileged in the northern region.

-On December 30, 2017, Fancy Gadam and his management made a donation of rice and several assorted items to the national chief imam of Ghana, Osman Nuhu Sharubutu.
+On 30 December 2017, Fancy Gadam and his management made a donation of rice and several assorted items to the national chief imam of Ghana, Osman Nuhu Sharubutu.

-Also on July 19, 2025, Fancy Gadam with his management made donation of 100 cement bags to aid the construction of the Gbewaa Palace and 575 beverages to the contractors on-site.
+Also on 19 July 2025, Fancy Gadam with his management made donation of 100 cement bags to aid the construction of the Gbewaa Palace and 575 beverages to the contractors on-site.

 Endorsements

 In 2016, Fancy Gadam signed a one-year deal with Twellium Company Limited, manufacturers of rush energy drink as the brand ambassador for the 3 northern regions of Ghana.
 He now joins other musicians like Rudebwoy Ranking, Shatta Wale and Kwadwo Nkansah as brand ambassadors for the fast-growing energy drink in Ghana.

-On January 2, 2018, He was endorsed by the Ministry of Inner City And Zongo Development And The Commission For National Culture as the new Face of Zongo community at the Zongofest 2017, an event that is hosted to honor individuals who have contributed to the development of the Zongo communities in Ghana.
+On 2 January 2018, He was endorsed by the Ministry of Inner City And Zongo Development And The Commission For National Culture as the new Face of Zongo community at the Zongofest 2017, an event that is hosted to honor individuals who have contributed to the development of the Zongo communities in Ghana.
 He is currently an ambassador signee to Zeepay Ghana and got a promotional song (Gye Me di) for them.

+Fancy Gadam has traveled from national and to international countries, including U.S.A, U.K, U.A.E etc.